...

 Framing an Issue From the Sociological Perspective

-The purpose of this presentation is to use sociological lens to discuss, including the history, activism, and politics of it.
+The purpose of this presentation is to use a sociological lens to discuss, including the history, activism, and politics of it.
 The following are areas of focus to help understand the causes and consequences of the problem and the arguments that will shape the future of the policy.
-As research revealed relevant to the current period, the sociopolitical reality of the United States persists with emerging change in power relations and culture becoming influential in discussions (Smith, 2019).
-To that end, through this analysis, we will understand the sources, dynamics and social relationships within which this crucial field of the contemporary U. S. society is constructed.
+As research revealed relevant to the current period, the sociopolitical reality of the United States persists with emerging changes in power relations and culture becoming influential in discussions (Smith, 2019).
+To that end, through this analysis, we will understand the sources, dynamics, and social relationships within which this crucial field of contemporary U. S. society is constructed.

 Sociological Theory

 To realize differential power relations in politics one has to analyze how social relations work in this context.
 Some of the sociological theories that are useful in the analysis include Conflict Theory, Power Elite Theory, and Human Capital Theory.
-According to Conflict Theory originating from Karl Marx’s historical articles, society is made up of groups with clashing interests and power is distributed unevenly.
+According to Conflict Theory originating from Karl Marx’s historical articles, society is made up of groups with clashing interests, and power is distributed unevenly.

-Human Capital Theory studies the differences in the levels of education, skills, and resources in order to understand the nature of power relations’ inequalities.
+Human Capital Theory studies the differences in the levels of education, skills, and resources to understand the nature of power relations’ inequalities.
 This theory gives the notion that the more educated and resourceful one is, the more capable one is to engage relevant political systems.
-In immigration policy debates, Human Capital Theory applies to the understanding of why some immigrant groups can politically mobilise for their rights while others cannot.
+In immigration policy debates, Human Capital Theory applies to the understanding of why some immigrant groups can politically mobilize for their rights while others cannot.

 Empirical studies have shown that these theories remain valid in the analysis the power relations in the political discourse.
 For example, there is literature that conveys how existing systematic discriminations of race, class, and ethnicity sustain these disparities in current political settings (Jones & Smith, 2021).
-The use of these sociological theories when applied in these discourse enables the assessment of power relations from a critical perspective and comprehension of the plight of inequality.
+The use of these sociological theories when applied in these discourses enables the assessment of power relations from a critical perspective and comprehension of the plight of inequality.

 Evolution of the Social Movements